rrrohit1/local-llm-chatbot/README.md

 # local-llm-chatbot
-Trying to build a chatbot hosted locally on a CPU
+Building a chatbot hosted locally on a CPU.